gogolith/GoCoEdit/README.md

 - Works only with the default ftp port 21
 - Some file actions are not enabled
 - Works only with UTF-8 encoded files
 - You need full access to your server to install the connector
+- Webserver with php interpreter required - like nginx or apache

 Support